edsrzf/go-bson/README.md

 with [Mongogo](mongogo).

 This project is still in development.
-It's been tested on Arch and Ubuntu Linux for the amd64 architecture, but there's no reason it shouldn't work on other architectures as well.
+It's been tested on Arch and Ubuntu Linux for the amd64 architecture, but there's no reason it shouldn't work on other platforms as well.

 Dependencies
 ------------

-Go-BSON compiles with Go release 2010-10-27 or newer, barring any recent language or library changes.
+Go-BSON works with Go release 2011-01-20 or newer, barring any recent language or library changes.

 Usage